Top 4 Ways to Get From San Francisco to Yosemite National Park

-The 4 hour drive from San Francisco to Yosemite National Park is one of the most scenic in the country, with winding mountain roads that are lined with ancient redwoods.
-Check out some of our favorite ways of visiting Yosemite!
+The 4-hour drive from San Francisco to Yosemite National Park is one of the most scenic in the country, with winding mountain roads that are lined with ancient redwoods.
+Check out some of our favorite ways of visiting Yosemite from San Francisco!

 Getting from San Francisco to Yosemite National Park requires a little bit of planning, but it has a big pay off.

-For the most enjoyable experience of Yosemite we suggest getting there by one of two ways: renting a car or catching a Yosemite bus tour from San Francisco.
-Let’s take a look a both!
+For the most enjoyable experience of Yosemite, we suggest getting there in one of two ways: 1) renting a car or 2) catching a Yosemite bus tour from San Francisco.
+Here are 4 ways to get to Yosemite from San Francisco that involve a car rental or transportation and tour by a local operator.

 HOW TO GET FROM SAN FRANCISCO TO YOSEMITE NATIONAL PARK